JacksonAllan/CC/README.md

 ### Map

-A `map` is an unordered container associating elements with keys, implemented as an hybird open-addressing, chained hash table also available as a [standalone library](https://github.com/JacksonAllan/Verstable).
+A `map` is an unordered associative container mapping elements to keys, implemented as a hybird open-addressing, chained hash table that is also available as a [standalone library](https://github.com/JacksonAllan/Verstable).

 ```c
 #include <stdio.h>